Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Carbon Balance

 The carbon balance is an essential tool in the transition toward a low-emission economy.
-It provides an integrated quantification of the greenhouse gas (GHG) emissions generated by an organisation, product or territory, along with the absorptions or reductions achieved, with the aim of determining the net carbon outcome.
+It provides an integrated quantification of the greenhouse gas (GHG) emissions generated by an organisation, product or territory, together with the removals or reductions achieved, in order to determine the net carbon outcome.

-Its application is key for assessing the contribution to climate change, guiding decarbonisation strategies and demonstrating progress toward climate neutrality—one of the major goals established by the Paris Agreement and the European Union’s 2050 climate targets.
+It is central to assessing the contribution to climate change, guiding decarbonisation strategies and demonstrating progress toward climate neutrality, one of the goals set by the Paris Agreement and the European Union's 2050 climate target.

 Definition